 Recipients are acknowledged for their outstanding achievements across the various elements that constitute excellence in teaching in higher education: the inspiration and motivation they provide students; their contribution to the development of curricula and teaching and learning resources; the high quality practice in assessment of student learning; their respect for students as individuals; and the various ways in which their scholarly activities have influenced and enhanced learning and teaching.

 The University confers up to three Excellence in Teaching Awards annually, normally one per named award.
-Each award includes a trophy and a grant of $10,000.

 About Barbara Falk